-The A7 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.
+The M9 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.

-The National Soil Map of Scotland online mapping tool records that the Generalised Soil Type and Major Soil Group within the study area is Gleys.
+The National Soil Map of Scotland online mapping tool records that the Generalised Soil Type within the study area is Mineral gleys and Brown soils.
+The Major Soil Group within the study area is Gleys and Brown soils.

-The British Geological Survey online mapping tool records that the superficial geology underlying the scheme extents is comprised of Till, Devensian (diamicton).
+The British Geological Survey online mapping tool records that the superficial geology underlying the scheme extents is comprised of: